missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 * **state** – Bool of the state to check.
 True is active and False is inactive.
 * **ms** – Milliseconds that the switch has been in that state.
 If this is non-zero, then this method will only return True if the switch has been in that state for at least the number of ms specified.

-Returns: True if the switch_name has been in the state for the given number of ms. If ms is not specified, returns True if the switch is in the state regardless of how long it’s been in that state.
+Returns: True if the switch_name has been in the state for the given number of ms. If ms is not specified, returns True if the switch is in the state regardless of how long it's been in that state.

 `log_active_switches(**kwargs)`